 The Duke’s Daughter by Angela Thirkell (1951)

 Several of our favorite characters reappear to play sometimes crucial roles: Lady Norton, the Dreadful Dowager; Gradka of the Mixo-Lydians; the obnoxious Harvey siblings; and the appallingly accident-prone Mrs. Updike.
 Lady Norton calls upon recently married Lucy Adams after a nine-finger exercise determines that congratulations may be in order.
 Gradka, now Mixo-Lydian Ambassadress is instrumental (with Maria Lufton) in routing Miss Harvey’s matrimonial assault on Oliver Marling.
 She also helps to rescue Tom Grantly from his ill-advised venture into the clutches of Geoffrey Harvey and the Red Tape Office.
 Oliver is frightened out of his “habit” of love for Jessica Dean and perennial unclehood into a real attachment for Maria.
-Charles Belton and Clarissa Graham advance from “understanding” to engagement, Tom and Emmy Graham, united in “cow-mindedness,” follow suit as do Lady Cora (the Duke’s daughter) and Cecil Waring; all within a twenty-four hour period.
+Charles Belton and Clarissa Graham advance from “understanding” to engagement, Tom and Emmy Graham, united in “cow-mindedness,” follow suit as do Lady Cora (the Duke’s daughter) and Cecil Waring; all within twenty-four hours.

 Happy Return by Angela Thirkell (1952)